 The Ingebrigstens’ father and former coach, Gjert, was part of the original show, but stepped down from coaching due to “medical reasons,” according to The Guardian.
 In October, the brothers accused their father of physically violent behavior, and Jakob has publicly said they’re not on good terms.

-Last month, Amazon Prime Announces New Show About the Ingebrigtsen Brothers, who has become a rival of Jakob’s, set a world record in the indoor 2 mile (8:00:67).
+Last month, Josh Kerr of Great Britain, who has become a rival of Jakob’s, set a world record in the indoor 2 mile (8:00:67).
 Later, Jakob would say, he could have beaten Kerr “blindfolded.”
 On Tuesday, it was announced that the two will face off for the first time this year on May 25 at the Prefontaine Classic in the mile.

-Heather is the former food and nutrition editor for Runner's World, the author of The Runner's World Vegetarian Cookbook, and a seven-time marathoner with a best of 3:31—but she is most proud of her 1:32 half, 19:40 5K, and 5:33 mile.
+ldquo;Why Do My Feet Go Numb?&rdquo Runner’s World, Amazing Runners World Show The Runner’s World Vegetarian Cookbook, and a nine-time marathoner with a best of 3:23.
+She’s also proud of her 19:40 5K and 5:33 mile.
+Heather is an RRCA certified run coach.